-Students to put pencils down, walk out in gun protests
+Students to walk out nationwide protesting gun violence

-From Maine to Hawaii, thousands of students planned to stage walkouts Wednesday to protest gun violence, one month after the deadly shooting inside a high school in Parkland, Florida.
+Empower, the youth wing of the Women's March, group urged students to leave class at 10 a.m. local time for 17 minutes — one minute for each victim in the Florida shooting -- and suggested demands for lawmakers, including an assault-weapons ban and mandatory background checks for all gun sales.

-Organizers say nearly 3,000 walkouts are set in the biggest demonstration yet of the student activism that has emerged following the massacre of 17 people at Marjory Stoneman Douglas High School.
+From Maine to Hawaii, students planned to walk out of school Wednesday to protest gun violence in the biggest demonstration yet of the student activism that has emerged in response to last month’s massacre of 17 people at Florida’s Marjory Stoneman Douglas High School.

-Students from the elementary to college level are taking up the call in a variety of ways.
+In nearly 3,000 protests nationwide, students from the elementary to college level are taking up the call in a variety of ways.
 Some planned roadside rallies to honor shooting victims and protest violence.
 Others were to hold demonstrations in school gyms or on football fields.
-In Massachusetts and Ohio, students said they’ll head to the statehouse to lobby for new gun regulations.
+In Massachusetts and Georgia and Ohio, students said they’ll head to the statehouse to lobby for new gun regulations.

-The coordinated walkout was organized by Empower, the youth wing of the Women’s March, which brought thousands to Washington, D.C., last year.
-The group urged students to leave class at 10 a.m. local time for 17 minutes — one minute for each victim in the Florida shooting.
+The coordinated walkouts were loosely organized by Empower, the youth wing of the Women’s March, which brought thousands to Washington, D.C., last year.
+The group urged students to leave class at 10 a.m. local time for 17 minutes — one minute for each victim in the Florida shooting — and suggested demands for lawmakers, including an assault weapons ban and mandatory background checks for all gun sales.

 Most Read Nation & World Stories